cassiel/maxmsp-clojure-expo74/README.md

 (`cassiel-maxmsp-expo74-[...].zip`) goes into the `patches` folder for Max (or anywhere in Max's search path).

+(Downloads available under this GitHub project if you have an account.)

 ## Java

 OS X versions up to Snow Leopard have Java installed by default.